cajal/microns_phase3_nda/README.md

 **nda.RawTreadmill:** Cylindrical treadmill rostral-caudal position extracted with a rotary optical encoder at ~100Hz and converted into velocity.

 **nda.Treadmill:** Treadmill velocities low-pass filtered with a hamming window to the scan frame rate then linearly interpolated to scan frame times.

+**nda.FrameTimes:** Timestamps of scan frames in seconds relative to the start of the scan for the first pixel of the first imaging field.

 **nda.Stimulus:** For each scan, contains the movie aligned to activity traces in `nda.Activity`.